Protect Yourself from Rental Scams and Fraud

 Most often, scammers are after your money and personal information like your social security number.
 They have no intention of performing a background check or any of the due diligence that property managers commonly perform, so they don’t need as much information.

 Remember: Scammers will ask you to fill out fake applications to steal personal information and make the process seem legitimate.
 Make sure any rental applications you receive look professional in appearance, are free from typos, list the property manager’s contact information, and include Fair Housing and American Disability logos.
 If in doubt, verify the information on the application through the property management website or online listings.
+Progress Residential does not use paper applications or leases.

 Be suspicious if there is no credit or background check